“What’s your favorite scary movie?” ~ ‘Scream’

-Craven’s depiction of fandom can also explain the film’s sustained success.
-Make no mistake, Scream was made for horror cinephiles.
-In fact, it’s one of those postmodern films that one needs to “get” in order to truly appreciate, like Pulp Fiction or Austin Powers.
-Without a background in popular culture and visual culture, the self-awareness will escape the viewer.
-Whether it’s Freddie Krueger, Tom Cruise, Halloween (1978), Hitchcock, Sharon Stone, or Munch, Scream is the kind of film that cinephiles discuss at coffee shops for hours, making lists and charts devoted to the film’s allusions, which become symbolic manifestations of their grasp on popular and visual culture.
+Craven’s depiction of fandom can explain the film’s sustained success.
+Make no mistake, Scream was made for horror cinephiles and is one of those self-aware postmodern films you need to “get” in order to truly appreciate, like Pulp Fiction or Austin Powers.
+With nods to Freddy Krueger, Tom Cruise, Halloween (1978), Hitchcock, Sharon Stone, and Munch, Scream is the kind of film that cinephiles discuss at coffee shops for hours, making lists and charts devoted to the film’s allusions, which become symbolic manifestations of their grasp on popular and visual culture.

 Just as Scream is a film for cinephiles, it is also a film about cinephiles.
 The scene in which Randy (Jamie Kennedy) interrupts a group screening of Halloween in order to explain the “certain rules that one must abide by in order to successfully survive a horror movie” is a perfect example.

 What’s memorable about this scene, in addition to its intertextuality and self-awareness, is its depiction of obsessive fandom.
 The scene portrays a group of teenagers who form a community based upon their mutual love of horror cinema.
 With popcorn in abundance and videos of their favorite horror films to choose from, this communal experience becomes an event.

 The rules of horror, according to Randy, are: 1.
 Never have sex.
 2. Never drink or do drugs.
 3. Never say, “I’ll be right back,” because, as Randy puts it, “you won’t be back.”